 - poor coordination

 - loss of interest in sex

 Not everyone who takes Xanax will experience side effects.
 Many factors influence whether people will have side effects from a medication, including:

 - the use of other CNS depressants, including alcohol

 People will usually experience side effects of Xanax when they first start taking it or when they increase the dosage.
 With continued use, the side effects tend to disappear.

-As the body absorbs Xanax quickly, its effects occur faster than those of other benzodiazepines.
-Xanax also has a short half-life, which means that its effects disappear quickly.
-These characteristics increase its addictive potential.
+As the body absorbs Xanax quickly, its effects occur faster than other benzodiazepines.
+Xanax also has a short half-life, meaning its effects disappear quickly.
+These characteristics increase the potential for addiction.

 After taking Xanax for a long time, the body gets used to the substance, so a person may experience withdrawal symptoms when they stop taking it.
 Reducing Xanax slowly over time reduces the severity of these symptoms.